-The gap between e-FSM pupils and n-FSM pupils in achieving the L2 Inclusive Indicator at KS4 is wider than that nationally.
+The gap between e-FSM pupils and n-FSM pupils in achieving the L2+ Indicator at KS4 is wider than that nationally.
 Pupils not entitled to free school meals (n-FSM) achieved better than the Wales average in 2017 but pupils entitled to free school meals (e-FSM) achieved below the Wales average in 2017.
+There were 155 pupils in receipt of free school meals sitting GCSEs in year 11 in 2017.
+Performance at Level 2+ has been below national averages over the last two years (25.2% v 28.6%).
+This is also reflected on the L indicator.
+At Key Stage 4, the gap between the performance of pupils in receipt of free school meals and those who are not has increased locally to 36.6%, an increase of 3.4% on 2016.
+This was the third successive annual decrease in the performance of the FSM group in Flintshire.